Review by Mike Unwalla.

 A better way to structure the book is to have 2 sections.
 The first section can be about English.
 The second section can be about the special problems of the different types of documents.

-An index can help to overcome the problem of bad organization of the content.
-Unfortunately, the book does not have an index.
+An index can help to solve the problem of bad organization of the content.
+But, the book does not have an index.

 The authors use the terms standard English and global English to mean the same thing: